Discover the best places to study abroad in 2026 with free tuition, scholarships, stipends, top programs, and tips on safety, visas, and more.

 🇦🇺 Australia

-Australia provides strong scholarships, such as Macquarie University research grants, for research students, but tuition costs remain high for most programs.
+Australia offers strong scholarships, such as Macquarie University research grants, for research students, but tuition costs remain high.
 Postgrad research scholarships often cover tuition, stipend, travel, and health insurance.

 Safe and multicultural, it offers world-class universities and vibrant student cities.
-Visa rules are strict, and living costs add up quickly, making careful budgeting and planning essential for international students.
+The government has imposed restrictions on visas from certain countries, including India.
+Living costs can add up quickly, making careful budgeting and planning essential for international students.

 Benefits: